amirbarshavit/lusha-image-grid/README.md

 Its a custom hook that fetches the data from the API. maybe I should do it more generic and pass the URL and the headers as params, but I am not sure if it's not too much generic

-** add error response handling for API call  (after I sent you the link)

-**I should add error response handling (I said to myself that I will do it after everything works well and I forgot about it)**
+**add error response handling for API call I throw Error to the console. when I get an error response from the API I throw an error to console, the better solution will be to update the state and display a nice design error message

 ## Hooks